MeanSoNat/backend-interview/README.md

-﻿# Backend
+﻿# Backend Setup

+ 1. Prior to commencing the project, please run the command npm install in the project directory.
+This will install all the necessary dependencies required for the project.
+	   `npm install`

+ 2. Ensure that the project is created within XAMPP, as specified in the guidelines.

+# Database Setup
-Before diving into the code, I kindly request you to run the following command:
+Before running the application, ensure that you have set up the database by following these:

-    npm install
+ 1. Importing file **db_interview.sql** to database

 # Create files